What is the SQE?

 Learn more: Cancellation fees

 It is important to understand that the only aspects of the exam that will be in Welsh will be the questions and your answers.
-No other part of the exam day will be in Welsh.
-Your assessment guidance and results will be provided in English and the staff, outside of those examiners who will be asking you questions, will communicate with you in English.
+There is no guarantee that any other part of the exam day will be in Welsh.
+Your assessment guidance and results will usually be provided in English and the staff, outside of those examiners who will be asking you questions, will communicate with you in English.

 On the day of the assessment the question text will be in Welsh, but where appropriate there will be English legal terms next to the equivalent Welsh legal terms.
 There may not be an English legal term side by side in every case if the Welsh legal term is widely used.

-Examiners undertaking the Interview skills exam will be bilingual.
+Examiners undertaking each of the Interview skills exam and the Advocacy skills exam will be bilingual.

-You will be able to access a glossary of specific legal terms, which will be available on the SQE website.
-This will be a growing list of terms over time but will not be a direct list of terms that will be used in the exams and should only be used as an indication of likely terms used.
+You will be able to access a glossary of specific legal terms, an example of which will be available on the SQE website.
 This list is not currently available but will be published for your information.

 There are a number of key policies that have been translated into Welsh, these can be found alongside the English versions.